turinglife/daemon_framework/README.md

-How to manage you source code using autoconf and automake http://mij.oltrelinux.com/devel/autoconf-automake/
+How to manage your source code using autoconf and automake http://mij.oltrelinux.com/devel/autoconf-automake/